OpenChain-Project/Reference-Material/SBOM-Quality/OpenChain-SBOM-Guide-0.9_EN.md

 [CISA document](https://www.cisa.gov/sites/default/files/2023-04/sbom-types-document-508c.pdf).

 ### SPDX
-SPDX (Software Package Data Exchange) is the [ISO standard](https://www.iso.org/standard/81870.html) (ISO/IEC 5962:2021) for exchanging SBOM for a given software package, including associated license and copyright information.
+SPDX (Software Package Data Exchange) is the [ISO standard](https://www.iso.org/standard/81870.html) (SPDX ISO/IEC 5962:2021) for exchanging SBOM for a given software package, including associated license and copyright information.
 The standard was created by the [Linux Foundation's SPDX project](https://spdx.dev/).

 ### OpenChain
-OpenChain means [OpenChain ISO/IEC 5230:2020](https://www.iso.org/standard/81039.html), the international standard that specifies the key requirements of a quality open source license compliance program in order to provide a benchmark that builds trust between organizations exchanging software solutions that incorporate open source software.
-The OpenChain standard is produced by the [OpenChain project](https://www.openchainproject.org) of the Linux Foundation.
+In this version of the guide, OpenChain means [OpenChain ISO/IEC 5230:2020](https://www.iso.org/standard/81039.html), the international standard that specifies the key requirements of a quality open source license compliance program in order to provide a benchmark that builds trust between organizations exchanging software solutions that incorporate open source software.
+OpenChain ISO/IEC 5230:2020 is produced by the [OpenChain project](https://www.openchainproject.org) of the Linux Foundation.

 ### Transitive dependencies
 Transitive dependencies are all components that are necessary for the software to run.
 They include any dependency of the package that is not a direct dependency.